-The Dairy State is such a prime spot for leaf peeping that some people travel from other states just to experience the beauty.
-For locals, keeping an eye on that fine moment when the leaves start to turn into shades of gold, pink and amber is a highly anticipated moment, often leading to a day trip by car.
-This gorgeous scenery can also inspire an overnight adventure in search of more foliage.
+The Dairy State, Wisconsin, is such a prime spot for leaf-peeping that some people travel from other states just to experience the beauty.
+For locals, keeping an eye on that exquisite moment when the leaves start to turn into shades of gold, pink, and amber is highly anticipated, often leading to a day trip by car or an overnight adventure in search of more foliage.

 Seven Bridges Trail, Grant Park, South Milwaukee

-A favorite getaway for Chicagoans, this town is named for its lake and is filled to the brim with historical grand estates (including Black Point Estate, the former summer home of beer tycoon Conrad Siepp during the late 1800s) and adorable shops—plus a local winery (Studio Winery, with live music Saturday afternoons).
-A simple walk on part of the 26-mile path around the lake yields fall color.
+A favorite getaway for Chicagoans, this town is named for its lake and is filled to the brim with historical grand estates, including the Black Point Estate, which is the former summer home of beer tycoon Conrad Seipp during the late 1800s.

 Minocqua and Eagle River

-Where: 254 miles or just under four hours from downtown MilwaukeeContinue to 7 of 7 below.
+Where: Minocqua (254 miles or just under four hours from downtown Milwaukee)